royruddle/tutorials-and-talks/README.md

 See my website (https://raruddle.wordpress.com/) for lots more information.

 ## Resources
-**Practitioner's Guide** (https://doi.org/10.5518/1481) that describes 62 data quality/profiling tasks in plain English, with a downloadable Excel checklist.
+**[6-step Data Quality Method](https://github.com/royruddle/6-step-data-quality-method)** that describes 69 data quality/profiling tasks in plain English, with a downloadable Excel checklist.
 The tasks are grouped into this six-step recommended workflow:
-1. Look at your data (is anything obviously wrong?)
+1. Is anything obviously wrong (look at your data and any documentation)?
 2. Watch out for special values
 3. Is any data missing?
 4. Check each variable